May 22, 2023

 Share

-Delays that are attributable to the contractor most often stem from five major causes: (1) failure to adequately evaluate the site or design; (2) contractor management problems; (3) inadequate contractor resources such as cash, material, or labor; (4) construction defects; and (5) subcontractor failures.
+Delays that are attributable to the contractor most often stem from five major causes: (1) failure to evaluate the site or design adequately; (2) contractor management problems; (3) inadequate contractor resources such as cash, material, or labor; (4) construction defects; and (5) subcontractor failures.

-Last week’s blog post discussed examples of delays that can result from the first two failures, and today’s post focuses on the last three failures.
+Last week’s blog post discussed examples of non-excusable, non-compensable delays that can result from the first two failures, and today’s post focuses on the previous three failures.

 Inadequate Contractor Resources